-Are you ready for your child to experience a challenging, Christ-filled education resulting in extraordinary growth - mind, heart, body, and soul?
+ARE YOU LOOKING FOR A SCHOOL THAT WILI HAVE AN ETERNAL IMPACT ON YOUR CHILD?
+Are you ready for your child to experience of challenging, Christ-filled education resulting in extraordinary growth mind, heart, body, and soul?
 Mars Hill Bible School provides a nurturing environment emphasizing spiritual, academic, physical, and social development.
 Come explore our spiritual, academic, and extracurricular programs!

 WHY MHBS?
-2023 TimesDaily Readers'

-Choice #1 Private School in the Shoals •

-Daily Bible classes and chapel for all grade

-levels • Cognia STEM-Certified School •

-Small class sizes • A safe, healthy

-environment where love rules!
+2024 TimesDaily Readers' Choice #1 Private School in the Shoals Daily Bible classes and chapel for all grade levels Ocignia STEM-Certified School • Small class sizes • A safe, healthy environment where love rules!